GCC/OIT - Software Request SLA

 MCCCD DO Legal Review (Contract Lifecycle Management - CLM)(Timeline 3-4 weeks )

-If the documentation in the record does not require a signature and the PSQS has been approved (with or without a signed DCSA), the document will be approved, and a note that TC review is only required will be added to the record, which will then be finalized.
+• If the documentation in the record does not require a signature and the PSQ has been approved (with or without a signed DCSA), the document will be approved, and a note indicating that TC review is only required will be added to the record.
+The record will then be finalized.

-If a signature is required, the District’s General Council will route the agreement to our contract attorney for signature (and the vendor, if needed).
+• If a signature is required, the District’s General Council will route the agreement to our contract attorney for signature (and, if needed, to the vendor).

-The timeframe for review is a couple of days for standard TCs, no CI/PII shared with the vendor (requiring a privacy and security review), and a week for PSQS review as long as the vendor is responsive to our request to review/sign our DCSA—longer if they are not.
-Documentation requiring a signature to finalize adds another day for the MCCCD-only signer, and more if the vendor needs to sign as well.
+• The timeframe for review is a couple of days for standard TCs, no CI/PII shared with the vendor (requiring a privacy and security review), and a week for PSQS review, as long as the vendor is responsive to our request to review/sign our DCSA—longer if they are not.
+Documentation requiring a signature to finalize adds an additional day for the MCCCD-only signer, and more if the vendor must sign as well.

-As long as the vendor is responsive to our questions and requests to sign the DCSA or countersign, 1-2 weeks should be sufficient time to complete the process through CLM from start to finish.
-During rush periods, please give us a heads-up, and we can expedite reviews.
+• As long as the vendor is responsive to our questions and requests to sign the DCSA or countersign, 1-2 weeks should be sufficient time to complete the process through CLM from start to finish.
+During rush periods, please give us advance notice so we can expedite reviews.
 However, keep these requests to a minimum whenever possible.
-Ideally, we would like to get TCs reviewed, with no PSQS implications and no signatures needed, to be turned around the same day.
+Ideally, we would like TCs reviewed with no PSQ implications and no signatures required, and returned the same day.

 GCC Fiscal Check List - In Process Purchasing (Timeline 3-4 weeks pending workload)